elizabethvenner/CV/README.md

 #### Adaptable team player
 *"Thank you...it was seamless", senior partner at Knight Frank, on my filling in for an employee on a week-long assingment*

-At Makers, I am a motivating force in projects, ensuring that every team member was listened to.
+At Makers, I am a motivating force in projects, ensuring that every team member is listened to.
 I pair with a different person every day and am quick to tune into another individual's style of working and thought processes.

 As a temp, I worked in many environments, taking on new challenges in a variety of roles.
 I pick up unfamiliar tasks quickly and integrate easily into a team.
 As a result, I was frequently invited back to companies I had worked with.